Nevaera/SocialDistance-ZED-SDK-YOLOv3-DeepSORT/README.md

   --num_classes: number of classes in the model
     (default: '80')
     (an integer)
-  --svo: path to as SVO file
+  --svo: path to an SVO file
     (default: 'None')
     (without this, the ZED camera is selected as the default mode)
   --yolo_max_boxes: maximum number of detections at one time